By Lambert Strether of Corrente.

 “All those groups come together, talking through their different data systems and their expertise to say, ‘this is what’s catching my eye.’
 And then that’s what we want to tee up for the public,” he said.

 Sounds just like the deeply politicized HICPAC.
-If by two Thursdays from now these “experts” haven’t gotten links to their original data on this page, feel free to ignore it and them.
-“Reporting,” capisce?
+If by two Thursdays from now these “experts” haven’t gotten links to their original data on this page, feel free to ignore it.

 Conclusion

 Fear of Hospitals.
-CDC’s HICPAC goons hate masks and, even more, respirators.
+CDC’s Big Hospital HICPAC goons hate masks and, worse, respirators.
 This would explain burying masks deep, and respirators deeper.

 Fealty to Big Pharma.
 Big Pharma is working on two-in-one vaccines that would include Covid.
 From BMJ:

-This would be a profit bonanza for Big Pharma, and would leverage existing vaccination institututions, which CDC understands and controls (and which are, to an extent, still trusted)[D].
-An additional reason for fealty is that Big Pharma is a significant funder to the CDC Foundation, which is a separate and large revenue stream from government funding.
+Two-in-one vaccines would be a profit bonanza for Big Pharma, and would leverage existing vaccination institututions, which CDC understands and controls (and which are, to an extent, still trusted)[D].
+An additional reason for fealty is that Big Pharma is a significant funder of the (private) CDC Foundation, a large revenue stream independent of government funding.
 This would explain, well, everything.

 POSIWID.
 Stafford Beer: “According to the cybernetician, the Purpose Of a System Is What It Does.
 This is a basic dictum.
-It stands for bald fact, which makes a better starting point in seeking understanding than the familiar attributions of good intention, prejudices about expectations, moral judgment, or sheer ignorance of circumstances” (in this case, a eugenicist outcome, or social murder, like so many other tranches of mortality Rule #2 has produced).
+It stands for bald fact, which makes a better starting point in seeking understanding than the familiar attributions of good intention, prejudices about expectations, moral judgment, or sheer ignorance of circumstances” (in this case, a eugenicist outcome, or social murder).
 This too would explain everything.
+These explanations aren’t mutually exclusive, of course.

-And so we see that CDC’s Community Snapshot, by conflating Covid-19, the flu, and RSV, caves to the minimizers.
-We also can see that if you want to stay safe from Covid-19, you have to assume everything CDC says is deceitful, including the Snapshot: CDC misclassified Covid-19 as a respiratory virus, and mischaracterized it as seasonal.
-The tools and data CDC provides are insufficient for personal risk assessment.
-They simultaneously advocate a layered strategy of prevention and remove a layer critical to preventing infection by an airborne virus: masks and respirators.
-And the metric upon which they justify the production of the Snapshot — lumping together three different viruses — is useless.
+And so we see that CDC’s Community Snapshot, by conflating Covid-19, the flu, and RSV, caves to the minimizers (“It’s just the flu!”).
+We also can see that if you want to stay safe from Covid-19, you have to assume that everything CDC says is deceitful, including the Snapshot: CDC misclassified Covid-19 as a respiratory virus, and mischaracterized it as seasonal.
+The tools and data CDC provides are insufficient for personal risk assessment, even when the links work.
+CDC simultaneously advocates a layered strategy of prevention and removes a layer critical to preventing infection by an airborne virus: masks and respirators.
+And the metric upon which CDC justifies the production of the Snapshot — lumping together three different viruses — is useless.
 One can only hope CDC improves, but that seems unlikely.

 NOTES